Classic Red Velvet Cake

 Once removed let them cool completely.
 Now I made the cake part of this recipe a day in advanced.
 I wrapped the cakes, individually, and popped them in the fridge until the next day for frosting.
 But you don’t have to do that.

-Cream cheese frosting.
-I love the stuff… but I’m not a huge fan of overly sweet frostings.
-So I’m using my classic recipe annnd I doubled it.
-I’ll explain in a few moments…
+Cream cheese frosting, I love the stuff… I’m not a huge fan of overly sweet frosting and this one is perfect!

 Place a larger amount of frosting on top and smooth it out over top and along the sides.